Chart Color Schemes

 The latest Census data sees Roma Surrounds placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Roma Surrounds had a cultural diversity index below the average, with 87.6% of its population being citizens, 95.4% born in Australia, and 98.3% speaking English only at home.
-Christianity was the predominant religion in Roma Surrounds, accounting for 69.7% of the population, compared to 64.6% across the Rest of Qld.
-The top three ancestry groups were Australian (36.8%), English (29.8%), and Scottish (9.4%).
+Roma Surrounds was found to have lower cultural diversity, with 87.6% of its population being citizens, 95.4% born in Australia, and 98.3% speaking English only at home.
+The dominant religion is Christianity, comprising 69.7% of the population, compared to 64.6% across Rest of Qld.
+In terms of ancestry, the top three groups are Australian (36.8%), English (29.8%), and Scottish (9.4%).

 Frequently Asked Questions - Diversity